Sixcharcoin/Sixcharcoin/README.md

 ### Hi, I'm Kippei Shimizu
-- 🔭 I’m currently working on Python learning
-- 🌱 I’m currently learning Python, Data Science ,Applications of AI and SWE.
+Thank you for visiting here!
+My name is Kippei Shimizu.
+I am a BD student at SILS, Waseda University.
+I will be joining Utrecht University, UCU as an exchange for one AY.
+I am working in broader range of engineering field from Software to Data science.
+contact me: s.kippei@asagi.waseda.jp
-- Note: I am currently preparing the project portfolios to display on Github.
+Note: I am currently preparing the project portfolios to display on Github.